 I also follow bands, young and old, playing traditional jazz in Europe and Australia, and that gives me additional insight on this topic.
 When it comes to words, especially this one, geography is important.
 Europe is seen as being much more progressive than America, ideas about language use that would be vanguard positions in the United States are public policy in the Nordic countries, but it is easy to have blind spots.

 In the United States members of the Society for Creative Anachronism dress up in European middle ages attire and camp out together at elaborate gatherings.
 There is a similar subculture in Europe romanticizing the Indians of the Old American West.
 They camp out in red face dressed in Native American garb.
 They mean nothing by it.
 Some of them don’t even realize Native Americans are real, or that there are any left, least of all that they might be offended by this “tribute.”

 It also connotes trappings of riverboats and parasol parades.
 Looking from Europe that kind of fantasizing about America is all part of the fun.
 But for many Americans, particularly people of color, it has a darker connotation.
 There is a reason that African American musicians playing European jazz festivals take pains to say the music they are making is “New Orleans jazz” and definitely not “Dixieland.”
 We should follow their lead.

 What is “Dixieland Jazz”?

 Dixieland jazz as commonly understood, at least by people my age, was a mid-century commercial art movement that harnessed the imagery of old Dixie.
 The trappings of the “Old South” including boater hats, Confederate flags, parasols, mint juleps, and riverboats.
 The music itself was a part of a larger whole and inseparable from it.
-Without tying the spirited music of the 1920s to a wholesome and happy go lucky Old South you don’t have Dixieland, you simply have early jazz.
+Without tying the spirited music of the 1920s to a wholesome and happy go lucky Old South you don’t have Dixieland, you simply have pre-swing jazz.